hrlai/novelforestSG/README.md

 [LICENSE](https://github.com/hrlai/novelforestSG/blob/master/LICENSE)
 file for license rights.

-You may also be interested in our companion paper:
+You may also be interested in a companion not-just-trees paper:

 > Neo, L., Yee, A. T. K., Chong, K. Y., Kee, C. Y., & Tan, H. T. W.
 > (2017).
 Vascular plant species richness and composition in two types